cancerit/hairpin2/README.md

  - `LQF`; The `LQF` flag is a superset of the `DVF` flag - it tests whether a read is largely supported by both low quality reads and stutter duplicate reads (which are also considered low quality).
 Note that because the parameters for each `LQF` and `DVF` are independent, you can indepedently set the sensitivity of each - so the result of LQF is not necessarily a complete overlap with DVF (and usually is not).

-All flags are tunable such that their parameters can be configured to a variety of use cases and sequencing methods.
+All flags are tunable such that their parameters can be configured to a variety of use cases and sequencing methods

 ### DEPENDENCIES
 * `Python >= 3.12`